-Our Catering company The Brookwood Partnership have been working with us since September 2009 to promote Healthy Eating within the school.
+Our Caterers, The Brookwood Partnership, have been working with us since September 2009 to promote Healthy Eating within the school.
 Our healthy eating programme, entitled “Eating for Life” can be downloaded from this page.
 It adopts a strict criterion that far exceeds Government guidelines and recommendations.
 We fully understand our responsibilities in educating, encouraging and promoting a healthy diet and the huge role we have in laying down the foundations for each individual child’s future health.

 At St Aubyn’s School eating healthily means the provision of balance between current eating trends, good nutrition and fresh home-cooked food.
 This applies to all of the catering services that we provide to the pupils.